gyorilab/emmaa/doc/model_config.rst

 - `edge_filters` : dict
     Configuration to apply edge filters to the model checking process.
-    It is represented as a dictionary mapping test corpus name to edge filter function name.
-Filter function should be defined in :ref:`filter_functions` and registered with `@register_filter('edge')` decorator.
+    It is represented as a dictionary mapping a test corpus name to an edge filter function name.
+Filter function should be defined in :ref:`filter_functions` and registered with `@register_filter('edge')`
+    decorator.

     - Example: